DavidGhedini/JRI-Docs/docs/installing.rst

 .. note::
-    Following above, you will need to log in to Webmin to complete installation using the install Wizard.
+    Following above, you will need to log in to Webmin to complete installation using the install Wizard. :doc:`wizard.rst <wizard.rst>`